LangagesEtAutomates/CM/README.md

 - You must distribute derivatives under the same license.

 See [`LICENSE.md`](LICENSE.md) for full terms.

 ## Contributions

 Contributions are welcome!

-Each slide is in a separate file, making it easy to reuse or improve specific parts.
+Each slide is defined in [`src/frame/`](src/frame/) as a separate `.tex` file, making it easy to reuse or improve specific parts.
 You can:
 - Propose new slides
 - Improve existing content or visuals
 - Translate to other languages

 Use pull requests to suggest changes.
+For major changes, please open an issue first to discuss your ideas.

 ## Related projects